TransUnion (TRU) Shares Up Despite Recent Market Volatility

 TRU’s Market Performance

-TRU stock saw a decrease of 2.48% in the past week, with a monthly decline of -7.66% and a quarterly a decrease of 8.73%.
-The volatility ratio for the week is 3.03%, and the volatility levels for the last 30 days are 3.20% for TransUnion (TRU).
-The simple moving average for the last 20 days is -1.33% for TRU stock, with a simple moving average of -11.09% for the last 200 days.
+TRU’s stock has seen a 4.53% increase for the week, with a -6.91% drop in the past month and a 2.78% gain in the past quarter.
+The volatility ratio for the week is 2.62%, and the volatility levels for the past 30 days are at 3.25% for TransUnion The simple moving average for the last 20 days is 0.42% for TRU stock, with a simple moving average of -10.29% for the last 200 days.

 Analysts’ Opinion of TRU